ABS-3: Capacity

-ABS-3 consisted of 30 C-band transponders at 27 watts and 24 Ku-band transponders at 110 Watts, combining to 12 high-power 220-watt transponders.
+ABS-3 consisted of 30 C-band transponders at 27 watts and 24 Ku-band transponders at 110 watts, combining to 12 high-power 220-watt transponders.
 The total DC power at End of Life (EOL) was expected to be 8200 watts.
 The combination provides a power-to-mass ratio of 5:1, making ABS-3 one of the most efficient satellites in the industry.
 The satellite is able to transmit 190 channels of high-fidelity digital programming to cable companies and home satellite dishes, as well as handle 50,000 simultaneous two-way telephone conversations.

 Design

 In the beginning, ABS-3 or Agila-2 was a joint venture between Mabuhay Satellite Corporation and various companies, namely, the Philippine Long Distance Telephone Company (PLDT), High Rise Realty Development Corporation, Pilipino Telephone Corp.
 (Piltel), Beijing High Den Enterprises Limited, Walden Group of Companies, GMA Network, Philippine Satellite Corporation, Cable Entertainment Corporation, Siy Yap Group, and Philippine Communications Satellite Corporation.
 The satellite's cost was estimated at US$243 million and has a design based on the Space Systems/Loral FS-1300 satellite bus.
-ABS-3 was deployed to orbit by Chinese Long March 3B rocket in Sichuan province on 20 August 1997.
+ABS-3 was deployed to orbit by a Chinese Long March 3B rocket in Sichuan province on 20 August 1997.
 The satellite was expected to operate for 15 years.